 In anyone who takes opiates regularly for a long time, nerve receptors are likely to adapt and begin to resist the drug, causing the need for higher doses.
 The other side of this tolerance is a physical withdrawal reaction that occurs when the drug leaves the body and receptors must readapt to its absence.
 This physical dependence is not equivalent to addiction.
 Many patients who take an opiate for pain are physically dependent but not addicted: The drug is not harming them, and they do not crave it or go out of their way to obtain it.

-For some addicts, the beginning of treatment is detoxification — controlled and medically supervised withdrawal from the drug.
-(By itself, this is not a solution, because most addicts will eventually resume taking the drug unless they get further help.)
+For some people with opioid use disorder (the new terminology instead of addiction), the beginning of treatment is detoxification — controlled and medically supervised withdrawal from the drug.
+(By itself, this is not a solution, because most people with opioid use disorder resume taking the drug unless they get further help.)
 The withdrawal symptoms — agitation; anxiety; tremors; muscle aches; hot and cold flashes; sometimes nausea, vomiting, and diarrhea — are not life-threatening, but are extremely uncomfortable.
 The intensity of the reaction depends on the dose and speed of withdrawal.
 Short-acting opiates, like heroin, tend to produce more intense but briefer symptoms.

-No single approach to detoxification is guaranteed to be best for all addicts.
-Many heroin addicts are switched to the synthetic opiate methadone, a longer-acting drug that can be taken orally or injected.
+No single approach to detoxification is guaranteed to work well for all patients.
+Many regular heroin users are switched to the synthetic opiate methadone, a longer-acting drug that can be taken orally or injected.
 Then the dose is gradually reduced over a period of about a week.
 The anti-hypertensive (blood pressure lowering) drug clonidine is sometimes added to shorten the withdrawal time and relieve physical symptoms.

-The main advantage of this combination, sold under the name Suboxone, is that patients do not have to come to clinics to take it, because there is no illicit market and no danger of diversion.
+The main advantage of is that patients do not have to come to clinics to take it, because there is no illicit market and no danger of diversion.
 Since 2002, individual physicians with proper training and certification have been allowed to prescribe buprenorphine in their offices for patients to take home.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.